 Organisations can manage occupational stress by removing stressors at work.

-Doctors will usually treat the causes of common mental health problems by prescribing medication.
+Doctors will usually treat the causes of common mental health problems by prescribing medication or counselling.

 The relationship between mobile technology, occupational stress and mental health

-The new generation of mobile workers check their emails, send texts and type away at smartphones and tablets in cafes, trains and even on the street.
+Mobile workers check their emails, send texts and type away at smartphones and tablets in cafes, trains and even on the street.
 Employees use mobile technology into the evening, or feel pressured to respond to emails and texts outside of their normal working hours (eg in a global business with offices in other time zones).
-This can lead to an unhealthy working culture that puts excessive pressure on employees to sacrifice their work–life balance in order to catch up with work outside of office hours.
+This can lead to an unhealthy working culture that puts excessive pressure on employees to sacrifice their work–life balance in order to catch up with work at all hours of the day.

 The amount of occupational stress that any given device puts on an individual will affect the relationship between mental health and mobile technology.
 One of the key ergonomics insights of the past century is that employees who perceive they have more control over their work tend to be less frustrated, feel more competent and perform better.
 This model also applies to mobile technology at work.
 There is a lot of evidence to suggest that employees who feel they are competent with, and can control, mobile technology at work will notice less anxiety over its usage and less depression because they have failed to master it.
 Organisations that provide a good level of training in new technologies for employees will therefore notice fewer problems with stress and mental health.